PaulioRandall/p44/README.md

 - **Keywords**: geometry, polygon, regular
 - **Props**:
   - _sides_ is the number of sides as positive integer greater than 2, defaults to 5
-  - _offset_ is the amount to offset {x,y} by, defaults to calulated based on number of sides

 ### RightTriangle